Article

 Bearish engulfing: This pattern appears after an uptrend.
 A smaller bullish candle is followed by a larger bearish candle whose real body fully covers the first, signaling that sellers have taken control.

-Bullish vs Bearish Engulfing Pattern Key Differences
+Bullish and Bearish Engulfing Pattern Key Differences

 The two setups are structurally similar, but their meaning changes with the prior trend and the direction of the second candle.
 Traders read the same visual logic in opposite ways because one version implies upside reversal and the other implies downside reversal.

-First candle: Bullish engulfing starts with a bearish candle.
+• First candle: Bullish engulfing starts with a bearish candle.
 Bearish engulfing starts with a bullish candle.

-Second candle: Bullish engulfing closes upward through the prior real body.
+• Second candle: Bullish engulfing closes upward through the prior real body.
 Bearish engulfing closes downward through the prior real body.

-Invalidation: Bullish setups usually fail below the engulfing candle’s low.
+• Invalidation: Bullish setups usually fail below the engulfing candle’s low.
 Bearish setups usually fail above the engulfing candle’s high.

-How Do Traders Use a Bullish or Bearish Engulfing Pattern?
+How to trade Bullish Engulfing Pattern?

 Pro Tip: The engulfing candle gives a clear invalidation level, but it does not give a profit target, so define the exit from a nearby support/resistance level before entering.